 Franchising or Building from Scratch?

 Should you build your business from the ground up or buy into a franchise?
 Too many people believe that building something is better because it will cost less in the short term.
 The problem is that you need to market that and make the name become a brand that everyone knows about.
-If you buy into a franchise, the ground work has already been done for you.
+If you buy into franchise your business, the ground work has already been done for you.
 The brand is known and people will come – you just then need to make sure you help that franchise grow

 Focusing Too Much on Profit